Injection flaws are difficult to discover with automated testing, but we can find them manually by examining the code.

 There are many ways to protect against an Injection flaw:

-• Tools: Make use of prepared statements that prevent such attacks.
-These statements are applicable in java, PHP, SQL, and many other languages.
+The following statements are applicable in Java, PHP, SQL, and many other languages.
 The following suggests how to use Prepared Statements.

 This automatically applies validation on usernames and prevents any invalid characters.
 The syntax also prevents hackers from gaining access to other unauthorized information.